mapeditor/tiled/docs/reference/tmx-map-format.rst

 When the object has a ``gid`` set, then it is represented by the image of the tile with that global ID.
 The image alignment currently depends on the map orientation.
 In orthogonal orientation it's aligned to the bottom-left while in isometric it's aligned to the bottom-center.
+The image will rotate around the bottom-left or bottom-center, respectively.

 When the object has a ``template`` set, it will borrow all the properties from the specified template, properties saved with the object